ngnjs/NGN/docs/src/guides/webserver/Readme.md

 # Web Server Fundamentals

-The web server is based on [express](http://expressjs.com)(v3.0) from [TJ Holowaychuk](https://github.com/visionmedia).
+The web server is based on [express](http://expressjs.com)(v3.0).
 Express, which works on [Connect](http://senchalabs.github/com/connect) is the most widely used web server framework in the node community.
 Express can be used independently or with NGN objects, but NGN strives to simplify many of the common boilerplate configurations of Express.
-Furthermore, NGN.http.Sever acts as a consistent API interface, should it be necessary to switch to an alternative web server.
+Furthermore, NGN.web.Sever acts as a consistent API interface, should it be necessary to switch to an alternative web server.

-The remainder of this guide is dedicated to both basic and advanced use of the NGN.http.Server.
+The remainder of this guide is dedicated to both basic and advanced use of the NGN.web.Server.

 ## The Most Basic Server

 The most basic web server can be used like

-	var server = new NGN.http.Server();
+	var server = new NGN.web.Server();

 This will launch a `localhost` server on port `80`.
 Since no routes are specified, the server generates a test route for developers to verify the server is actually running.